They are a class of psychoactive drugs whose central chemical structure is fusing a benzene ring and a diazepine ring.

-They can be very useful in intensive care to sedate mechanically ventilated patients or those in extreme distress.
+They can be instrumental in intensive care to sedate mechanically ventilated patients or those in extreme distress.

 Caution should be exercised in this situation due to the occasional occurrence of respiratory depression, and it is recommended that facilities for the treatment of benzodiazepine overdose are available.

-They are also used in patients with dental phobia, as well as in some ophthalmic procedures such as refractive surgery; although such use is controversial and is only recommended for those who are very anxious.
+They are also used in patients with dental phobia and some ophthalmic procedures such as refractive surgery.
+However, such use is controversial and is only recommended for those who are very anxious.

-Midazolam is the most prescribed for this use due to its strong sedative actions and fast recovery time, as well as its solubility in water, which reduces pain at the time of injection.
+Midazolam is the most prescribed for this use due to its decisive sedative actions and fast recovery time, as well as its solubility in water, which reduces pain at the time of injection.

 Diazepam and lorazepam are sometimes used.
 Lorazepam has particularly marked amnesic properties that can make it more effective when amnesia is the desired effect.

-Benzodiazepines are well known for their strong muscle relaxant properties and can be helpful in treating muscle spasms, although tolerance often develops for their muscle relaxing effects.
+Benzodiazepines are well known for their strong muscle relaxant properties and can help treat muscle spasms, although tolerance often develops for their muscle-relaxing effects.

 Baclofen or tizanidine are sometimes used as an alternative to benzodiazepines.
 Tizanidine has been found to have superior tolerability compared to diazepam and baclofen.